MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-migration-issues.md

 ## Shared dataverse

 The Dual Write framework doesn't support linking two finance and operations app environments to the same Dataverse.
-If you have a Dataverse environment that is shared with:
+If you have a Dataverse environment that is shared with both:
- - a finance and operations app and
+ - a finance and operations app
  - a current Human Resources environment

- You will need to either duplicate or split the Dataverse environment.
+ You'll need to either duplicate or split the Dataverse environment.

 ## Misshaped environments

 Environments are considered misshaped if the following conditions apply:

  - If you don't have any Sandbox standalone environments, you'll need to create one for validation migration.
- - If you have multiple Production standalone environments, you'll can migrate one of them.
-Reach out to Microsoft Support to mark your other environments as sandboxes.
+ - If you have multiple Production standalone environments, one of the environments can be migrated.
+Reach out to Microsoft Support to mark the other environments as sandboxes.

 These conditions will need to be addressed before migrating.